 - Snowblow during or directly after heavy snowfalls, when snow is still light and easy to clear away.

 If there are strong winds while you snowblow, turn your blower chute so that it discharges snow with the wind, not against it.
 Blowing against the wind will send snow back at your face.
 It’s also a good idea to snowblow during snowfall or soon after you’ve gotten a few inches of snow.
 New snow is light, fluffy, and easy to blow away.
 If snow is left for several hours, it will pack down and harden, making your job more difficult.
+It’s also a good idea to have the right gear for the conditions, such as a good jacket and gloves.

 How Do You Snowblow a Gravel Driveway?